History of Saint Michael's Stained Glass Windows

 In March 2017, it was discovered that the Saint Scholastica window had multiple bulges that could potentially lead to glass breakage.
 Other windows were also noted having problems with the Saint Gregory window being in the worst condition.
 When the stained glass windows were manufactured in the 1920's the life span was only 75-100 years because of the lead used in the construction breaks down over time.
 The lead used in current times is now made of a different composition and is projected to last over 150 years.
 An independent inspector and four companies with expertise were brought in and examined our windows and all agreed that it was time to begin restoration work.

 After many years, the time had come to not only restore the windows to their original state but leave them in better condition.
 A contract was signed with Emmanuel Studios in Nashville, Tennessee in 2020 to completely restore the Zettle Sainted Glass windows at a cost of $430,000.
 Work started in October 2020, the first two windows were taken out were Saint Scholastica and Saint Elizabeth.
 In September 2021 the first two windows were fully restored and reinstalled and two more windows, Saint Boniface and the Baptism of Jesus, were taken out.
+In September 2022 the second set of windows were reinstalled and three more windows were taken, Saint Peter, Moses and the Immaculate Conception.

 The whole restoration project is expected to be completed in the next several years.
 Emmanuel Studios is an accredited member of the Stained Glass Association of America.